ethereum-oasis-op/baseline-standard/DLT/baseline-dlt-v1.0-psd01.md

 ## 1.0 IPR Policy

-The Baseline Protocol Core Specification is provided under the [RF on Limited Terms](https://www.oasis-open.org/policies-guidelines/ipr/#RF-on-Limited-Mode) Mode of the OASIS IPR Policy, the mode chosen when the Technical Committee was established.
+The Baseline Protocol CCSM Specification is provided under the [RF on Limited Terms](https://www.oasis-open.org/policies-guidelines/ipr/#RF-on-Limited-Mode) Mode of the OASIS IPR Policy, the mode chosen when the Technical Committee was established.

-For information on whether any patents have been disclosed that may be essential to implementing this specification, and any offers of patent licensing terms, please refer to the Intellectual Property Rights section of the TC’s web page (https://www.oasis-open.org/committees/legalruleml/ipr.php).
+For information, please refer to the Intellectual Property Rights section of the Oasis IPR Policy:  .

 ## 1.1 Terminology

-The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC2119](https://datatracker.ietf.org/doc/html/rfc2119).
+The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in RFC2119.

 ## 1.2 Normative References

-**[RFC2119]** S. Bradner, Key words for use in RFCs to Indicate Requirement Levels, http://www.ietf.org/rfc/rfc2119.txt, IETF RFC 2119, March 1997.
+**[RFC2119]** S. Bradner, Key words for use in RFCs to Indicate Requirement Levels, http://www.ietf.org/rfc/rfc2119.txt, IETF RFC 2119, March 1997.\
+**[ISO-IEC-27033]** ISO/IEC 27033: Information technology — Security techniques — Network security - Parts 1 through 6 published by ISO.

 ## 1.3 Non-Normative References

-**[1][ISO-IEC-27033]** ISO/IEC 27033: Information technology — Security techniques — Network security - Parts 1 through 6 published by ISO \
-**[2][Zero-Knowledge Proofs (ZKPs)]** Quisquater, Jean-Jacques; Guillou, Louis C.; Berson, Thomas A. (1990).
+**[Zero-Knowledge Proofs (ZKPs)]** Quisquater, Jean-Jacques; Guillou, Louis C.; Berson, Thomas A. (1990).
 "How to Explain Zero-Knowledge Protocols to Your Children".
 Advances in Cryptology – CRYPTO '89: Proceedings.
 Lecture Notes in Computer Science.
 435. pp. 628–631. doi:10.1007/0-387-34805-0_60.
 ISBN 978-0-387-97317-3  \
-**[3][Byzantine Fault Tolerant (BFT)]** "The Byzantine Generals Problem", Leslie Lamport, Robert E. Shostak, Marshall Pease, ACM Transactions on Programming Languages and Systems, 1982 \
+**[Byzantine Fault Tolerant (BFT)]** "The Byzantine Generals Problem", Leslie Lamport, Robert E. Shostak, Marshall Pease, ACM Transactions on Programming Languages and Systems, 1982 \
-**[4][OAuth-2.0]** Aaron Parecki, (2020), “OAuth 2.0 Simplified”, ISBN-13: 978-1387751518 \
+**[OAuth-2.0]** Aaron Parecki, (2020), “OAuth 2.0 Simplified”, ISBN-13: 978-1387751518 \
-**[5][SAML]** J. Hughes et al. Profiles for the OASIS Security Assertion Markup Language (SAML) V2.0.
+**[SAML]** J. Hughes et al. Profiles for the OASIS Security Assertion Markup Language (SAML) V2.0.
 OASIS Standard, March 2005.
 Document identifier: saml-profiles-2.0-os \
-**[6][OIDC]** OpenID Connect Federation 1.0, (2019) \
+**[OIDC]** OpenID Connect Federation 1.0, (2019) \
-**[7][ActiveDirectory]** “Directory System Agent".
+**[ActiveDirectory]** “Directory System Agent".
 MSDN Library.
 Microsoft.
 (2018) \
-**[8][SSO]**"What's the Difference b/w SSO (Single Sign On) & LDAP?".
+**[SSO]**"What's the Difference b/w SSO (Single Sign On) & LDAP?".
 JumpCloud.
 (2019) \
-**[9][Hardware Security Modules (HSMs)]** Ramakrishnan, Vignesh; Venugopal, Prasanth; Mukherjee, Tuhin (2015).
+**[Hardware Security Modules (HSMs)]** Ramakrishnan, Vignesh; Venugopal, Prasanth; Mukherjee, Tuhin (2015).
 Proceedings of the International Conference on Information Engineering, Management and Security 2015: ICIEMS 2015.
 Association of Scientists, Developers and Faculties (ASDF). p.
 9. ISBN 9788192974279.

 ## 1.4 Typographical Conventions

 ### 1.4.1 Requirement Ids

-A requirement is uniquely identified by an unique ID composed of its requirement level followed by a requirement number, following the convention **[RequirementLevelRequirementNumber]** - for instance [R50].
+A requirement is uniquely identified by an unique ID composed of its requirement level followed by a requirement number, as per convention **[RequirementLevelRequirementNumber]**.
 There are four requirement levels that are coded in requirement ids as per below convention:

-**[R]** - The requirement level for requirements which IDs start with the letter _R_ is to be interpreted as **MUST** as described in [RFC2119](https://datatracker.ietf.org/doc/html/rfc2119). \
+**[R]** - The requirement level for requirements which IDs start with the letter _R_ is to be interpreted as **MUST** as described in RFC2119. \
-**[D]** - The requirement level for requirements which IDs start with the letter _D_ is to be interpreted as **SHOULD** as described in [RFC2119](https://datatracker.ietf.org/doc/html/rfc2119). \
+**[D]** - The requirement level for requirements which IDs start with the letter _D_ is to be interpreted as **SHOULD** as described in RFC2119.
-**[O]** - The requirement level for requirements which IDs start with the letter _O_ is to be interpreted as **MAY** as described in [RFC2119](https://datatracker.ietf.org/doc/html/rfc2119).

 Note that requirements are uniquely numbered in ascending order within each requirement level.

+Example : It should be read that [R1] is an absolute requirement of the specification whereas [D1] is a recommendation.

 ## 1.5 Glossary